Skip to Content

 Can You Freeze This Spiced Apple Cake?

-Homemade Old Fashioned Applesauce Spice Cake with Golden Raisins with a fork
+square of Homemade Old Fashioned Applesauce Spice Cake with Golden Raisins with a fork on top and white plate

 Substitutions and Variations

 • Frosting: Instead of whipped cream or powdered sugar, you can use buttercream frosting or cream cheese.
-This applesauce spice cake is delicious with cream cheese frosting!
+This applesauce spice cake is delicious with an easy cream cheese frosting!

 • Raisins: You can substitute bourbon raisins for golden raisins.
-These alcohol-soaked raisins are another option if you are baking for adults.
+These alcohol-soaked raisins are another option if you are baking for adults 21+.

-• More Fragrant: If you prefer a heavier spiced cake then you can add in an extra teaspoon of apple pie seasoning.
+• More Fragrant: If you prefer a heavier spiced cake, then you can add an extra teaspoon of apple pie seasoning.

 Old Fashioned Applesauce Cake FAQs